 Close any open applications on your computer and put your phone on silent to prevent any distractions.

 Make sure your internet connection, speakers and camera work well before the interview or assessment centre.
 Set up the computer so the camera is slightly above your eyeline if possible – avoid a low shot that has recruiters looking up your nose.

 If you lose your internet connection during the interview or assessment centre, don’t panic!
 We’ve all experienced technical difficulties at some point so recruiters will understand.
 If you can't reconnect, you may be able to dial into the meeting on your phone, so keep this charged and nearby.

 If problems persist, and you’re able to, use your mobile data to send a quick email to the HR team explaining that you lost connection – the firm should accommodate you.

 Dress as you would for a formal interview.
 That includes the lower body – it’s unlikely you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
 Dressing for the occasion will put you into a professional mindset and help to replicate the formal environment of in-person interviews.

 Read more on what you should be wearing to an interview in this Oracle.

-Just because an interview takes place online, it doesn’t mean that you shouldn’t be just as prepared as for a physical interview.
+Just because an interview takes place online, doesn’t mean you shouldn’t be as prepared as you would be for an in-person interview.
 Don’t think that you can get away with looking at your phone or frantically googling answers during the interview itself – recruiters will notice if you’re not 100% focused and in the moment.